Gloo Edge invites developers to extend Gloo Edge’s functionality and adapt to new use cases via the addition of plugins.

 - Upstream Plugins: customize what happens to requests when they are routed to a service

 - Operators for Configuration: Gloo Edge exposes its intermediate language for proxy configuration via the Proxy Custom Resource, allowing operators to leverage Gloo Edge for multiple use cases.
-Gloo Edge and Sqoop provide API Gateway and GraphQL Server functionality respectively, without needing to run in the same process (or even the same container) as Gloo Edge.
+With the optional Gloo Edge GraphQL module, you can set up API gateway and GraphQL server functionality for your apps, without running in the same process (or even the same container) as Gloo Edge.

 Gloo Edge API Concepts